Eye Fatigue logo - eye health and vision blog

 • Squinting to see objects more clearly

-Since these symptoms can also be linked to other vision problems, an eye exam is necessary to determine if astigmatism is the cause.
+Since these symptoms can also be linked to other vision problems, an eye exam is necessary to determine the cause.

 Causes of Astigmatism